techiescamp/cka-certification-guide/README.md

 helm uninstall <release-name>
 ```

-> [Declarative Management of Kubernetes Objects Using Kustomize](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/) : Start by creating a directory containing all the Kubernetes manifests you want to manage with Kustomize.
+> [Kustomize]() : Start by creating a directory containing all the Kubernetes manifests you want to manage with Kustomize.

 ```bash
 # Example directory structure